kubevela/kubevela.github.io/docs/end-user/definition-version-control.md

 ````

 ## Adding a `version` Field in CUE-based Definitions
-Include the version field immediately below the attributes section in your .cue file to enable semantic versioning.
+Include the version field inside the attributes section in your .cue file to enable semantic versioning.
 If you do not require semantic versioning, you may omit the version field.
 Example:
 ```
 "configmap-creater": {